A one stop shop for everything you need to know about our program

 I had special circumstances that affected my grades and achievement.
 Can I submit something to explain my situation?

 UIC does allow applicants to submit an optional 3rd essay/supplemental statement.
 It must be no longer than 400 words.
-Submit the statement as an attachment and email to firstname.lastname@example.org.
-In the subject line indicate “Supplemental Statement from (your name here).”
+Submit the statement as an attachment and email to email@example.com.
+In the subject line indicate “Supplemental Statement from (your name here)”.
 It must be submitted at the same time as your OTCAS application or it will not be considered.
-If either of the below conditions apply, you may submit a supplemental statement as part of your application:
+If the below condition applies, you may submit a supplemental statement as part of your application:

 Applying simultaneously to the Occupational Therapy Doctorate (OTD) program